Simponic/aggietime-cli/README.md

 # AggietimeD

-AggietimeD is a simple daemon service to do some hacked CAS authentication, then sit in the background listening to requests over a unix socket - making it "easy" to write scripts to get Aggie Time data, wherever you need it!
+AggietimeD is a simple daemon service to open a SAML with selenium, steal a cookie, then sit in the background listening to requests over a unix socket - making it "easy" to write scripts to get Aggie Time data, wherever you need it!